art-in/TDL/README.md

 **ToDo for TDL:**

 * support mobile devices.
 TDL should go very fast on android devices.
+* support task editing.
+In case you want to correct something in the description.
 * support task reordering.
 * support ability to set custom color marker for each task, for visual differentiating of task kind.
 * support subtasking.